We know COVID-19 in the community creates a risk, but we also know whānau have a significant, positive and beneficial role in supporting our patients.

 When you come through our doors, our greeters will provide you with a mask if you need one and hand sanitiser, help with directions, or take you where you need to go.

 We understand that coming to the hospital can be a little intimidating, but we hope that our friendly greeters will help make it easier.

 Please continue to check this page.
 This information will be reviewed as and when the situation changes.*

-Please note, there may be some areas of the hospital unable to accept visitors to keep everyone safe.
+*Please note that there may be some areas of the hospital unable to accept visitors to keep everyone safe.
 These areas may change from time to time.
-If you’re a nominated visitor, a member of the healthcare team will tell you if your visit is impacted.